joshluisaac/rubicon-farm-water-delivery/Readme.md

 This application is a water ordering API which provides a set of endpoints covering the specification of the requirements described [here](RubiconCodingChallenge.pdf).

-The application features a couple of endpoints for ordering water, querying existing orders and cancelling an order.
-These operations has side effects on the data structure of an in-memory [PersistenceMechanism](src/main/java/com/rubiconwater/codingchallenge/joshluisaac/infrastructure/PersistenceMechanism.java) which internally uses a `Map<K,​V>` data structure while keeping track of these changes.
+The application features multiple endpoints for ordering water, querying existing orders and cancelling an order.
+These operations have side effects on the data structure of an in-memory [PersistenceMechanism](src/main/java/com/rubiconwater/codingchallenge/joshluisaac/infrastructure/PersistenceMechanism.java) which internally uses a `Map<K,​V>` data structure while keeping track of these changes.
-These changes are also flushed/written to disk to prevent lost updates on next application restart and to keep both the in-memory cache and dataset in a eventually consistent state.
+These changes are also written to disk to prevent lost updates on next application restart and to keep both the in-memory cache and dataset in a eventually consistent state.
-The dataset path is located here [here](data/DeliveryOrderDataSet.json).
-On startup, the application gets preloaded and initialized with a set of delivery orders from the same JSON dataset.
+The dataset path is located [here](data/DeliveryOrderDataSet.json).
+On startup the application gets preloaded and initialized with a set of delivery orders from the same JSON dataset.

 ## Deliverables